Dwsilky/Splunk-Lab/README.md

 You will be forced to restart Ubuntu once installation finished, and don't worry if reboot fails, happened to me once before mounting properly.

-Once you login, you want to make sure you properly configured the network, so do a basic ping of google.com
+Once you login, you want to make sure you properly configured the network, and your DNS is working.
+So do a basic ping of google.com:

 ```sh
 ping -c 4 google.com
 ```

+If you aren't getting any visuals then the ping failed and you likely have to remount your ubuntu ISO and reconfigure the network settings as I specified.

+## Windows Setup

 ### Ubuntu Server SIEM